-Provided the Registry received a modality code 36 from the work-up centre, pre-emptive transplants were allocated to the work-up centre and not to the centre where the transplant took place.
+Provided the UK Renal Registry (UKRR) received a modality code 36 from the work-up centre, pre-emptive transplants are allocated as incident patients of the work-up centre and not of the centre where the transplant took place.

-Note: patients restarting dialysis after a failed transplant were not counted as a take-on patient.
+Note: patients restarting dialysis after a failed transplant are not counted as incident patients.